waku-org/docs.waku.org/docs/guides/nwaku/run-docker.md

 The Nwaku Docker images are available on the Docker Hub public registry under the [statusteam/nim-waku](https://hub.docker.com/r/statusteam/nim-waku) repository.
 Please visit [statusteam/nim-waku/tags](https://hub.docker.com/r/statusteam/nim-waku/tags) for images of specific releases.

-To pull the latest image, use:
+Pull the latest docker image:

 ```bash
 docker pull statusteam/nim-waku
 ```

-You can also build the Docker image locally using:
+You can also build the Docker image locally:

 ```bash
 # Clone the repository